openqasm/openqasm/source/language/openpulse.rst

 A value of type ``waveform`` is retrieved by explicitly constructing the complex samples or by calling one of the built-in waveform template functions.
-Note that each of these functions takes a type ``length`` as a first argument, since pulses need to have a definite length.
+Note that each of these functions takes a type ``length`` as a first argument, since waveforms need to have a definite length.
 Using the hardware dependent ``dt`` unit is recommended, since the compiler may need to down-sample a higher precision waveform to physically realize it.